 by anthony on 09/02/14 at 10:27 am

 Are most of your users skipping the optional fields on your form?
 You might not need that extra information, but having it could help you learn more about users and give them a better experience.

 Everyone knows how frustrating it is when you delete something you didn’t mean to delete.
 Whatever gets deleted is usually gone forever and the user is back to where they started.
-This is why it’s important to have confirmation windows when a user tries to delete.